Skip to content

 The reported longest whale was 100 ft (30.5 m) in length.

-However, a single, blue whale was 98 ft (29.9 m) for the most length measured scientifically, from the rostrum to tail notch.
+However, a single blue whale was 98 ft (29.9 m) for the longest measured scientifically, from the rostrum to the tail notch.

 Blue whale weight